Skip to Content

 Most cards in the United States are obtained based on familial relationships.
 To get a green card through your family, you must have the following requirements:

-• Be the immediate family member of a U.S. citizen (spouse, an unmarried child under 21, or a parent of a U.S. citizen who is at least 21)
+• Be the immediate family member of a U.S. citizen (spouse, an unmarried child under 21, or a parent of a U.S. citizen who is at least 21).

 • Be a non-immediate family member of a U.S. citizen or a lawful permanent resident under certain family-based preference categories, including:

-• Being a family member of a U.S. citizen, such as an unmarried child over 21, a married child, or a sibling of a U.S. citizen who is at least 21
+• Being a family member of a U.S. citizen, such as an unmarried child over 21, a married child, or a sibling of a U.S. citizen who is at least 21.

-• Being a family member of a lawful permanent resident, as the spouse of a lawful permanent resident, an unmarried child under 21 of a lawful permanent resident, or an unmarried child of a lawful permanent resident who is at least 21
+• Being a family member of a lawful permanent resident, as the spouse of a lawful permanent resident, an unmarried child under 21 of a lawful permanent resident, or an unmarried child of a lawful permanent resident who is at least 21.

-• Be a fiancé of a U.S. citizen or the fiancé’s child (Fiancés apply for a green card after getting married in the U.S.)
+• Be a fiancé of a U.S. citizen or the fiancé’s child (fiancés apply for a green card after getting married in the U.S.).

-• Be a Violence Against Women Act victim of battery or extreme cruelty, as an abused spouse of a U.S. citizen or lawful permanent resident, an abused child (under 21) of a U.S. citizen or lawful permanent resident, or an abused parent of a U.S. citizen
+• Be a Violence Against Women Act, victim of battery or extreme cruelty, as an abused spouse of a U.S. citizen or lawful permanent resident, an abused child (under 21) of a U.S. citizen or lawful permanent resident, or an abused parent of a U.S. citizen.

-Getting A Green Card through Employment
+Obtaining a Green Card Through Employment

 Green cards based on employment are given first, second, and third preference based on different categories.
 To get a green card as a first preference immigrant worker, you must: